BlessingSanusi/bamazon/README.md

 # BAMAZON - An Amazon-like storefront CLI App with _Nodejs_ and _MySQL_

+## Overview

-### The app will take in orders from customers and deplete stock from the store's inventory.
+> The app will take in orders from customers and deplete stock from the store's inventory.
 It also tracks product sales across department.

 ## Technologies Used